Hosting with British Study Centres

 If you would like to speak to any of our existing hosts to find out more about what hosting international students is like, please do not hesitate to let us know.

 As a quality language school, we are inspected by the British Council Accreditation UK scheme and are members of the national body English UK.
 Members of English UK are required to offer the above conditions to all students.
 We must ensure that all students are guaranteed these standards as a minimum.

 We are committed to the Safeguarding and Welfare of all our students.

 Email us for further information and an application form.
 Please note this is only available at the following locations: York, Manchester, Oxford.

 Please read the following as it is applicable for all applicants.

-- British Study Centres requires all applicants have a general knowledge of safeguarding issues and good practice, particularly relating to professional obligations on safeguarding the welfare of each child (and avoiding guarantees of confidentiality in any disclosure).
-Also, the ability to create effective rapport and a sound relationship with pupils, earning their respect and trust but maintaining proper professional boundaries (by not deliberately courting popularity or friendship).
-Please ensure that you read the Safeguarding Children and Vulnerable Adults Policy.
-Questions based on this policy will be asked at interview stage.
+British Study Centres desires applicants to have a general knowledge of safeguarding issues and the ability to create effective rapport with pupils, earning their respect and trust but maintaining proper professional boundaries.
+Please ensure that you familiarise yourself with our Safeguarding Children and Adults at Risk Policy.
+A safeguarding question will be asked at interview stage.

 All candidates must provide proof of eligibility for employment in the UK and therefore submit appropriate documentation, e.g. a British birth certificate, a certificate of registration or naturalisation as a British citizen, a passport issued by a country in the European Economic Area, any other passport with necessary immigration authorisation, or a letter issued by the Home Office or the Department of Education and Employment indicating the employee has permission to take the job.